Boolean data type: Fortran

 The first version of FORTRAN (1957) and its successor FORTRAN II (1958) have no logical values or operations; even the conditional IF statement takes an arithmetic expression and branches to one of three locations according to its sign; see arithmetic IF.
-FORTRAN IV (1962), however, follows the ALGOL 60 example by providing a Boolean data type (LOGICAL), truth literals (.TRUE. and .FALSE.), Boolean-valued numeric comparison operators (.EQ., .GT., etc.), and logical operators (.NOT., .AND., .OR.).
+FORTRAN IV (1962), however, follows the ALGOL 60 example by providing a Boolean data type (LOGICAL), truth literals (.TRUE. and .FALSE.), logical IF statement, Boolean-valued numeric comparison operators (.EQ., .GT., etc.), and logical operators (.AND., .OR., and .NOT.).
 In FORMAT statements, a specific format descriptor ('L') is provided for the parsing or formatting of logical values.
+A common extension prior to FORTRAN 77 was to extend the .EQ. and .NE. operators, or perhaps add a .XOR. operator for comparing Boolean expressions.
+Fortran 77 added .EQV. and .NEQV. operators to standardize the operations.
+Fortran 90 added alternative comparison operators <, <=, ==, /=, >, and >=.